ebi-gene-expression-group/scrnaseq_training/clustering/tutorial.md

 - Is the Filter Genes step running with the latest version of the tool?
 Can you discover how you can find that out?
   - Hint: Click on the tool in the canvas, and then inspect the upper part of the Details, there are a few buttons there.

 The above questions are ideas for you to explore, you are welcomed to pursue your own ideas in the workflow and modify it.
-Once you are done exploring, proceed to running the original workflow.

-## 3.2.- Run the workflow
+## 3.3.- Run the workflow

 Click on `Workflow` in the upper menu and select the `Run` option for the `Imported: Clustering` workflow.

 ![Screenshot-2019-11-27-at-19.09.53](img/Screenshot-2019-11-27-at-19.09.53.png)

-Make sure that the input is set to the `AnnData after QC` object and set `Send results to a new History` to `Yes`:
+Make sure that the input is set to the `AnnData after QC` object, set `Send results to a new History` to `Yes` and name the new history `Clustering results`.

 ![Screenshot-2019-11-27-at-21.34.29](img/Screenshot-2019-11-27-at-21.34.29.png)

-Then once 17 steps seem loaded, press `Run Workflow`.
-You can either go to the new history created or if you where considering some of the ideas of point `3.1` you can go back to that while the workflow runs.
+Then once the 17 steps are loaded loaded below, press `Run Workflow`.
+You can either go to the new history created or if you where considering some of the ideas of point [3.2](#32--inspect-the-workflow) you can go back to that while the workflow runs.

-## 3.3.- Inspect the workflow results
+## 3.4.- Inspect the workflow results

 Using the `View all histories` button <img src="img/all_histories.png" width="20"/> select the history that contains the results `Clustering results` (press `Switch to` and then come back by clicking on `Analyze Data`).